dassjosh/Plugin.Merge/README.md

 Update the config paths to point to the input and output paths you would like to use.
 The configuration supports relative pathing and all paths use the configuration files directory as it's staring point.

-Once your configuration file is setup it's time to merge the files together.
+Once your configuration file is setup it's time to merge the files.
 You can run the merge by typing `plugin.merge -m -p ./merge.yml`.
-This will merge all the .cs files together and create a final file in the output paths specified.
+This will merge all the .cs files and create a final file in the output paths specified.
 You can also enable compilation to compile your plugin to check for any issues before loading it onto your server.
 To enable compilation add the `-c` argument while merging Ex: `plugin.merge -m -c -p ./merge.yml`